Hobby Airport (HOU)

 William P. Hobby International Airport is a commercial & general aviation airport located about seven miles SE of downtown Houston, just west of the Gulf

-Hobby Airport was originally established in 1927 as a private airfield, named WT Carter Field.
-In 1937 the City of Houston purchased the air field, and renamed it Houston Municipal Airport.
+Originally established in 1927 as a private airfield named WT Carter Field, the City of Houston purchased the airport in 1937 and renamed it Houston Municipal Airport.

 no federal funds would be granted to any facility named

 improvements were made to runways and airport buildings.
 It stayed busy during World War II, and by